Daly Investment Planning Ltd are an Insurance Intermediary and are regulated by The Central Bank of Ireland.

 Daly Investment Planning Ltd will provide life assurance and pensions.
 We will make a recommendation/s in accordance with professional criteria, regarding which contract would be adequate to meet your need/s.

 We will provide assistance to you for any queries you may have in relation to the policies or in the event of a claim during the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
-However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover; particularly in relation to income protection and serious illness policies.
+However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the product, policy cover , particularly in relation to income protection and serious illness policies.

 Specifically, on the subject of permanent health insurance policies it is our policy to explain to you (a) the meaning of disability as defined in the policy; (b) the benefits available under the policy; (c) the general exclusions that apply to the policy; and (d) the reductions applied to the benefit where there are disability payments from other sources.

 For a serious illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.

 YOUR DUTY OF DISCLOSURE TO INSURERS AND DUTY OF UTMOST GOOD FAITH